MFine lays off almost 50 per cent of its team

 “Employees were informed about the layoffs yesterday and it was their last day.
 They were told that notice period pay will be given to them after the completion of the notice period.
 However, there is no written confirmation of this,” said one of the sources quoted above.

-MFine is among a slew of startups that have recently announced layoffs, as the funding rounds slow down.
-With MFine’s development, over 3,000 employees have been laid off across multiple start-ups, including unicorns such as Cars24, Unacademy, Meesho, and Vedantu, according to a BL estimate.
+MFine is among a slew of start-ups that have recently announced layoffs, as the funding rounds slow down.
+With MFine’s development, over 3,000 employees have been laid off across multiple start-ups, including unicorns such as Cars24, Unacademy, Meesho, and Vedantu, according to a BusinessLine estimate.

 - Comments will be moderated by The Hindu editorial team.